Evaluating LLM-Based Regression Test Generation: Experimental Design

-\paragraph*{Commit Information Extraction.} We use Git to extract the commit message and code diff.
+For \emph{commit information}, we use Git to extract the commit message and code diff.
 The command `{ \texttt{git show --format=\%B}}' is used to print them together in a concise format.
-For commits with lengths that exceed the context length of LLM, we will apply a filter mechanism to keep only code diff in the C/C++ source file.
-If it still does not fit, we keep only the commit message.

-\paragraph*{Execution Feedback.} \toolname utilizes the sanitizer while compiling the program to detect the bugs.
-It inserts instrumentation code during the compilation so that it detects malicious or undefined behavior at runtime.
-Using the sanitizer, one can detect various types of bugs, such as memory corruption, use-after-free, and buffer overflow, without any preliminary effort to define the oracle and write assertions or test cases.
+We remove all changes that are not related to the source code.

-In the experiment, we used { \texttt{AddressSanitizer}} since the benchmark dataset we considered consists of memory-related bugs.
-The execution analyzer checks for the keyword { \texttt{Sanitizer}} in the program output to determine the existence of a bug.
-For behavior difference, we compare the { \texttt{stdout}}, { \texttt{stderr}}, and return code of the program built before and after the commit under test.
-To identify the reachability of the commit, we use { \texttt{GCOV}} to get code coverage information.
+To \emph{detect whether a bug is triggered}, our approach relies on an automated failure oracle that flags failures when executing generated test cases. \review{Any mechanism that can automatically identify failures—such as sanitizers, assertions, or runtime checks—can be integrated without changes to the test generation pipeline.} In this study, we use AddressSanitizer (ASan) \cite{asan}, which inserts instrumentation during compilation to detect memory-corruption at runtime, including buffer overflows and use-after-free errors, without requiring manually written oracles.
+To \emph{detect behavior differences}, we compare the { \texttt{stdout}}, { \texttt{stderr}}, and return code of the program built before and after the commit under test.
+To \emph{detect whether the changed code is reached}, we use { \texttt{GCOV}} to get code coverage information.
 We consider the input reaches the commit if there is any overlap between the code changed by the commit and the code covered by the execution.